- Clinical science

 - Treatment: eye care with artificial tears and ointment

 - Prognosis: spontaneous recovery in 90% of cases within several weeks

-- Definition: an obstetric emergency in which the anterior shoulder of the fetus becoming impacted behind the maternal pubic symphysis during vaginal delivery
+- Definition: an obstetric emergency in which the anterior shoulder of the fetus becomes impacted behind the maternal pubic symphysis during vaginal delivery

 - Epidemiology: ∼ 0.2–3% of births